 - 6.1 The Licensing Authority will support the inclusion in operating schedules of the following steps to promote the prevention of crime and disorder.
-It will also consider requests made by responsible authorities that conditions be applied to licences to require those steps: - 6.2 Prohibiting the sale of alcohol in bottles for consumption on the premises to prevent their use as weapons - 6.3 Prohibiting alcohol in open containers being taken from premises This approach will discourage drinking in the streets and will also prevent the use of these containers as offensive weapons. - 6.4 Requiring drinking vessels to be plastic or toughened glass - 6.5 Prohibiting irresponsible drinks promotions The Licensing Authority will support an approach to the marketing of alcohol and the management of licensed premises that promotes responsibility in the consumption of alcohol.
+It will also consider requests made by responsible authorities that conditions be applied to licences to require those steps: - 6.2 Prohibiting the sale of alcohol in bottles for consumption on the premises to prevent their use as weapons - 6.3 Prohibiting alcohol in open containers being taken from premises This approach will discourage drinking in the streets and will also prevent the use of these containers as offensive weapons. - 6.3 Requiring drinking vessels to be plastic or toughened glass - 6.5 Prohibiting irresponsible drinks promotions The Licensing Authority will support an approach to the marketing of alcohol and the management of licensed premises that promotes responsibility in the consumption of alcohol.
 Determining whether a drinks promotion is irresponsible or not will require a subjective judgement.
 The sale of alcohol to a person who is already drunk is an offence under the Act.
-The incidence of drunk people present at a premise may provide an indication that the marketing and sale of alcohol at the premise is not being approached in a responsible way. - 6.6 Requiring the provision of CCTV surveillance equipment particularly in town centre locations and other large venues.
+The incidence of drunken people present at a premise may provide an indication that the marketing and sale of alcohol at the premise is not being approached in a responsible way.

+- Requiring the provision of CCTV surveillance equipment particularly in town centre locations and other large venues.
 The presence of CCTV cameras can be an important means of deterring and detecting crime at, and immediately outside, licensed premises.
-Any system should be installed and maintained on advice from the Leicestershire Police Crime Prevention Officer. - 6.7 Requiring the provision of text pagers to connect premises supervisors, particularly in town centre locations to the police.

-- 6.8 Appropriate measures to prevent overcrowding in parts of the premises. - 6.9 The provision of staff to control admission and to control the public inside the premises.
-When such staff are engaged they will need to be licensed by the Security Industry Authority. - 6.10 Appropriate measures to prevent drugs misuse.
+Any system should be installed and maintained on advice from the Leicestershire Police Crime Prevention Officer. - 6.7 Requiring the provision of text pagers to connect premises supervisors, particularly in town centre locations to the police. - 6.7 Appropriate measures to prevent overcrowding in parts of the premises. - 6.9 The provision of staff to control admission and to control the public inside the premises.
+When such staff are engaged they will need to be licensed by the Security Industry Authority and the licensee will need to maintain adequate records showing who was employed and on what occasion, such records to be produced at the request of an authorised officer. - 6.10 Appropriate measures to prevent drugs misuse.

-7 Public Safety
+7. Public Safety